po1sigala/live/01-Class-Content/14-MVC-dev/01-Activities/08-Stu_Data-Serialization/README.md

 1. Run `npm install`.

-2. Make sure that the MySQL server is turned on.
+2. Confirm that the MySQL server is turned on.

 3. Run `CREATE DATABASE dish_db;` to create a new database.